 4. Fill the birthday girl’s bedroom with balloons.

 I do this sometimes, especially when the kids are younger.
 Nothing is more fun than waking up on your birthday to a bunch of balloons everywhere!
 There are so many fun kinds of balloons that you can easily get the perfect ones for your child.
-I got these leopard print balloons for my animal-loving Sophia, and Chloe would love these fun music note balloons.
+I got these leopard print balloons for my animal-loving youngest, and my middle daughter would love these fun music note balloons.
 For the next time I do this, I want to try these clear balloons and fill them with some fun confetti circles.
 The possibilities are endless with balloons, but the easiest thing is to just grab a package of them next time you are at the store.
 Your kids will love waking up surrounded by balloons.

 5. Serve them a special birthday breakfast in bed—complete with candles.

-We have a special breakfast-in-bed tray like this one used for all special occasions warranting breakfast in bed, but it’s mostly used for birthdays.
+We have a special breakfast-in-bed tray used for all special occasions warranting breakfast in bed, but it’s mostly used for birthdays.
 And I think fun candles like these ones with colored flames or these star birthday candles stuck into their pancakes or muffin are the perfect finishing and very special touch!

 6. Let them skip some school for a special date with you.

-I worked all day today, and the little bit of time off I had was spent making the German Chocolate cake Bria had requested, so I didn’t get to do this today.
+I worked all day today, and the little bit of time off I had was spent making the German Chocolate cake my daughter had requested, so I didn’t get to do this today.
 (Yes, that’s her actual birthday cake in the photo up top.)
 But it’s something to do sometimes.
 There’s nothing better than a surprise check-out of school, right?
 Especially if you get to go to your favorite restaurant with your mom—and if you’re lucky, your dad, too.